-- to help the student understand the complexity of life in the twentieth century, particularly, after the two world wars - to guide the student to understand the socio-political, economic and cultural upheavals that made a significant impact on the literature of the times - to introduce to the student a variety of writers who dealt with diverse and profound dimensions of life
+- to help the student understand the complexity of life in the twentieth century, particularly after the two World wars - to help the student understand the socio-political, economic and cultural upheavals that made a significant impact on the literature of the times - to introduce to the student a variety of writers who deal with diverse and profound dimensions of life

-- will know about the various changes in English society due to the two World wars. - will have understood why and how the literature of the twentieth century transformed duress. - will be able to examine and assess the works of major writers of the age.
+- will know about the various changes in English society due to the two world wars. - will have understood why and how the literature of the twentieth century transformed our world view. - will be able to examine and assess the works of major writers of the age.